Apaq/billy-java/README.md

-# Xena Java Bindings
+# Billy Java Bindings

-You can sign up for a Xena account at https://xena.biz.
+You can sign up for a Billy account at https://billy.dk.

 Requirements
 ============